crunchy-labs/crunchy-cli/README.md

 ### All libraries
 - [m3u8](https://github.com/grafov/m3u8) (not the m3u8 library from above) » mpeg stream info library
 - [cobra](https://github.com/spf13/cobra) » cli library

+# 🗒️ Notice

+I would really appreciate if someone rewrites the complete cli.
+I'm not satisfied with it's current structure but at the moment I have no time and no desire to do it myself.

 # ⚖ License